RaduTek/YTMusicDL/README.md

 If the `-b` or `--batch` option is provided, URL arguments will be treated as paths to files containing URLs or IDs to download, separated by new lines.

 If a relative path is provided, it will be taken as relative to the specified base path.

+## Account options

+Follow the instructions on [ytmusicapi documentation](https://ytmusicapi.readthedocs.io/en/latest/setup.html#authenticated-requests) to get your account headers ready for use with `ytmusicdl.py`.

+Specify your JSON file containing account header data using the `--account-headers` argument.
+This lets you use special placeholder IDs to download songs from your library:
+* `library_songs` - Download songs from the Songs tab on the Library page
+* `library_albums` - Download each album on the Albums tab on the Library page
+* `library_playlists` - Download each playlist on the Playlists tab on the Library page
+* `liked_songs` - Download your liked songs playlist

 ## Download options